Citroën Warranty Terms and Conditions (Passenger Cars)

 3. A qualifying model is one which is not a commercial model such as the Berlingo and is not used for driver instruction, a carrier for reward including courier vehicle, hire or rental vehicle, or a police or emergency vehicle.

 4. Should any part of the vehicle require repair or replacement as a result of a manufacturing or material defect within the manufacturer’s warranty period, the part will be repaired or replaced free of charge by your authorised dealer, regardless of any change of ownership during the period covered.
 Any part so repaired or replaced will benefit from these arrangements for the balance of the period applicable to the vehicle.
 Any repair to your vehicle may be carried out using new parts or standard exchange parts at the sole discretion of the manufacturer or authorised dealer.

-5. The warranty start date is shown on the Owner and Vehicle Identification page of the warranty booklet and the warranty period will subject to any exclusions and the terms and conditions in this booklet, extend from that date for a period of 6 years for qualifying Citroen vehicles or for a period of 3 years or when the vehicle as travelled 100,000 kilometres whichever is the earlier for all other vehicles.
+5. The warranty start date is shown on the Owner and Vehicle Identification page of the warranty booklet.
+The warranty period is subject to the exclusions and the terms and conditions in this booklet.

 6. Under normal circumstances, no responsibility will be accepted where the part has required repair or replacement as a direct result of wear and tear, misuse or neglect, accidents, fire, theft, racing or rallying, fitting of non-genuine parts and alterations to vehicle specifications without the manufacturer’s consent.